Speculative Trading, Prospect Theory and Transaction Costs

 \begin{remark} Since we require $\beta>0$, if the initial price of the asset is below the gain-exit target then there is a strictly positive probability that the asset is never sold.
 Moreover, the agent who fails to sell the asset at his target gain-exit level will suffer a total loss in the long run. \end{remark}

 \begin{remark} The expression of the target gain-exit threshold and in turn the value function of the exit problem are available in close-form, thanks to the specialization that the degree of risk-aversion over gains is the same as that of risk-seeking over losses.
 This allows us to make a lot of analytical progress when studying the entry problem.
 We will also lose the close-form expressions in Lemma \ref{lem:henderson} if fixed transaction cost on sale is introduced: In this case the agent will only sell the asset when the utility proceed from the sale $U(\gamma p - H-\Gamma)$ is larger than that of inaction $U(-H)$ where $\Gamma\geq 0$ represents a fixed market exit fee.
-Then the payoff function of the exit problem will become $G_1(p;H):=\max\{U(\gamma p - H-\Gamma),U(-H)\}$. \end{remark}
+Then the payoff function of the exit problem will become \end{remark}

 We now proceed to describe the optimal entry strategy of the agent.
-The proofs of the two propositions below are given in the appendix. \begin{prop}[Solution to the entry problem] Suppose $\alpha\leq \beta< 1$.
+The proofs of the two propositions below are given in the appendix. \begin{proposition} Suppose $\alpha\leq \beta< 1$.
 For the entry problem \eqref{eq:entry}, the value function is given by $V_2(p)=\bar{g}_2(p^{\beta})$ where $\bar{g}_2=\bar{g}_2(\theta)$ is the smallest concave majorant to

 with